-Because rates of intermolecular transfer depend very strongly on prosthetic group separation distance [16•, 17], reactions between reversibly binding electrontransfer proteins depend on interactions that ensure the proper relative intermolecular orientation.
-Early work that modeled the interactions of cytochromes c and b5 established the importance of solvent exclusion and complementary electrostatic interactions in radox protein interactions [23].
-This precedent has since been generalized to many other biological electron-transfer interactions.
+Because rates of intermolecular transfer depend very strongly on prosthetic group separation distance [16•,17], reactions between reversibly binding electrontransfer proteins depend on interactions that ensure the proper relative intermolecular orientation.
+Early work that modeled the interactions of cytochromes c and b5 established the importance of solvent exclusion and complementary electrostatic interactions in redox protein interactions [23].
+This relationship has since been extended to many other biological electron-transfer interactions.
 With the advent of site-directed mutagenesis methods, investigation of intermolecular recognition interactions has intensified [24-29].
-Most notably, methods have recently been developed that discriminate between the relative contributions of the principal components of intermolecular recognition: polar interactions that result from hydrogen bonds and salt bridges forming in the interaction domain, and non-polar van der Waals interactions that occur when protein surfaces dehydrate upon formation of the complementary complex [30-].
-This methodology also facilitates mapping the interaction domain between two associating macromolecules, a key step in the development of generalized strategies to both study natural systems and engineer alternative interactions among molecules suitable for use in MEDs.
+Most notably, methods have recently been developed that discriminate between the relative contributions of the principal components of intermolecular recognition: polar interactions that result from hydrogen bonds and salt bridges forming in the interaction domain; and, nonpolar van der Waals interactions that occur when protein surfaces dehydrate upon formation of the complementary complex [30•].
+This methodology also facilitates mapping the interaction domain between two associating macromolecules, a key step in the development of generalized strategies for both studying natural systems and engineering alternative interactions among molecules suitable for use in MEDs.